 The Career Expo, hosted by the U of R Career Centre and the Faculty of Education Student Services annually, is a great place to meet potential employers and explore career options in education.
 Education students attended looking professional and ready for their next steps in their education journeys–careers!
 Dean Jerome Cranston provided a brief welcome address.

-In November 2018, the STF Senior Administrative Staff came to the U of R to deliver a Re-Imagine Education workshop to Instructor Julie Machnaik’s pre-intern students.
+n November 2018, the STF Senior Administrative and Executive staff visited the U of R to deliver a Re-Imagine Education workshop to Instructor Julie Machnaik’s pre-intern students.
 ESS President Laura Bieber made the arrangements to have the workshop presented.
-STF Administrator Withman Jaigobin said that it isn’t typical for the STF to deliver the workshops, and not typical for the STF Executive to deliver the workshop.
+STF Administrator Withman Jaigobin said that it isn’t typical for the STF to deliver the workshops, and especially not typical for the STF Executive and Administrative staff to deliver the workshop.
 This was a special occasion.
 STF staff presenting the workshop also included President Patrick Maze and Debbie Ward.
 Following the workshop, students were invited to a focus group with Communications Officer Shuana Niessen to talk about their visions for the future of education.
 STF staff demonstrated their interest in hearing from students about the future of Education.
 Students really appreciated the chance for their views of education to be heard.

 Education Students’ Society President Laura Bieber speaks about her involvement in bringing the STF Re-Imagine session to the U of R.

 STF President Patrick Maze explains the idea behind bringing the Re-Imagine Education initiative to Education students at the U of R.